nomic-ai/deepscatter/README.md

+# Principles

+1. This is a 2d library.
+2. The central zoom state is handled by d3-zoom.
+3. That zoom state can be used to render to webgl.
+Don't know webgl?
+You should be able to use the zoom state to draw to canvas or svg layers using the same zoom and underlying data, so that you can draw point with webgl and then build a callout using d3-annotate.

 # Infinitely zoomable scatterplots.

 This is code for making scatterplots of indefinite resolution.
-There are two pieces of code; one is a python script that builds a tiled directory of files; the other is a javascript (ES6) library that displays these points in the browser and loads new points as the user zooms in to specific areas.
+There are two pieces of code; one is a script that builds a tiled directory of files; the other is a javascript (ES6) library that displays these points in the browser and loads new points as the user zooms in to specific areas.

-Ridiculously, you *must* use an old version of python (2.0) and a new version of Javascript (ES6).
-I'm too lazy to update the python one, and javascript build practices would probably change several times before I got the ES6 to transpile.
-I usually just run `import scatterplot from 'deepscatter'` inside some other ES6 code.

 A description of some of the technology is in [Creating Data](http://creatingdata.us/techne/scatterplots/)